Sasanian conquest of Jerusalem: Antiochus' account

-Antiochus Strategos was a 7th-century Byzantine Greek monk living in Palestine.
+Antiochus Strategos was a 7th-century Byzantine Greek monk living in Palaestina Prima.
 Again dates for the start of the siege vary.
 Dates given are April 13 614, April 15 614, May 3 614 or May 5 614.
 On the twentieth day or according to the Georgian text the twenty-first day the walls were breached.
 Ballistae were used to bring down the walls.
 According to Antiochus, shortly after the Persian army entered Jerusalem, an "unprecedented looting and sacrilege" took place.
 In his words "church after church was burned down alongside the innumerable Christian artifacts, which were stolen or damaged by the ensuing arson".
 Antiochus Strategos further claimed that captive Christians were gathered near Mamilla reservoir and the Jews offered to help them escape death if they "become Jews and deny Christ".
 The Christian captives refused, and the Jews in anger purchased the Christians from the Persians and massacred them on the spot.
 Antiochus wrote:

 Then the Jews... as of old they bought the Lord from the Jews with silver, so they purchased Christians out of the reservoir; for they gave the Persians silver, and they bought a Christian and slew him like a sheep.

 Some versions of Antiochus' manuscript record a total Christian death tolls as high as 66,509.
 Other copies report approximately half this number.
 The greatest number were found at Mamilla 24,518 corpses; many more than were found anywhere else in the city.
 Other copies of Strategos's manuscripts report fewer corpses were found at Mamilla, 4,518 or 4,618 corpses.
 Antiochus' work was originally written in Greek.
 Only Arabic and Georgian translations survive.